Mute-Ventriloquist/Bactowise/DOCS.md

     params:
       organism: "Mycoplasmoides genitalium"
       threads: 4
+      report_usage: false
 ```

 PGAP will then run in parallel with Bakta and Prokka in stage 2.

+> **Note on CPU limits:** BactoWise does not pass a CPU limit to pgap.py
+> because doing so causes a cgroups error on some cloud VMs and HPC nodes.
+> PGAP will use all available CPUs by default.
+If you need to limit resource
+> usage, run the full pipeline with `--skip pgap` and invoke pgap.py manually.

 ### Pointing to a custom database location